Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to 600 keV: Analysis

 where $F^{thr}_{\gamma}$ is a detection threshold dependent factor which was calculated using Monte Carlo simulations of the in-beam $\gamma$-rays~\cite{LoMeo:2015} scattered in the Pb, Au and Pu targets using the Geant4 toolkit~\cite{Geant4_1,Geant4_2}.
 On the other hand, $F^{abs}_{\gamma}$ was determined as the absolute scaling factor that leads to consistent results for the background-subtracted $^{242}$Pu($n$,$\gamma$) counting rate in the URR regardless of: \begin{enumerate} \item the detection threshold set for the analysis and \item the use of unweighted or weighted (PHWT) data sets in the background subtraction. \end{enumerate} Since these two conditions are very sensitive to the different $\gamma$-ray energy distributions of the in-beam $\gamma$-ray background compared to that of the capture cascade, they serve to find the absolute scaling of the in-beam $\gamma$-ray background.
 The resulting values for $F_{\gamma}$ are listed in Table~\ref{Table_Scaling}.
-With these values a nice agreement of the background-subtracted counting rate is obtained up to $E_{n}$=100 keV for different thresholds, as shown in Figure~\ref{Fig_ValidScalingGammas} and quantified in Table~\ref{Table_RatiosAfterScaling}.
-The data above $E_{n}$=100 keV are not considered since this energy region is affected by the inelastic and fission backgrounds, as explained in Section~\ref{sec:EnergyLimit}.
+With these values a nice agreement of the background-subtracted counting rate is obtained up to $E_{n}$=100~keV for different thresholds, as shown in Fig.~\ref{Fig_ValidScalingGammas} and quantified in Table~\ref{Table_RatiosAfterScaling}.
 As a result of the values in Table~\ref{Table_RatiosAfterScaling}, a 3\% systematic uncertainty in the cross section was associated with the in-beam $\gamma$-ray background.
+The data above $E_{n}$=100~keV are not considered in the evaluation of the neutron and in-beam gamma-ray background subtraction since this energy region is also affected by the inelastic and fission backgrounds, which have been assessed and subtracted as explained in Sec.~\ref{sec:EnergyLimit}.

-The scaled scattered neutron and in-beam $\gamma$-ray backgrounds represent a relevant fraction of the counting rate remaining after dummy and beam-off contributions have been subtracted (see the bottom panel of Figure~\ref{Fig_summary_bckgs}).
+The scaled scattered neutron and in-beam $\gamma$-ray backgrounds represent a relevant fraction of the counting rate remaining after dummy and beam-off contributions have been subtracted (see the bottom panel of Fig.~\ref{Fig_summary_bckgs}).
 The relative contribution of $^{242}$Pu($n$,$\gamma$) and the backgrounds to the total counting rate in the URR are summarized in Table~\ref{Table_ContributionsURR}.